BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-07-11-webscraping-with-python.md

 The internet has created large amounts of unstructured data.
 Most of it we can access through websites.
 How can we create structured data accessing information published on websites?
 Python is a great way to do that.
 Have a look at some examples, accessing the html source code underlying websites through Python.

-This tutorial follows this tutorial on Web Scraping with Python by [Piyush Trivedi](https://www.youtube.com/channel/UCpYUJY4zvLQ_wmmCVVJ9Ajw) https://www.youtube.com/watch?v=I-ITLsE8SgM as well as this one https://www.youtube.com/watch?v=ng2o98k983k developed by Corey Schafer [https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g].
+This tutorial follows this tutorial on Web Scraping with Python by [Piyush Trivedi](https://www.youtube.com/channel/UCpYUJY4zvLQ_wmmCVVJ9Ajw) https://www.youtube.com/watch?v=I-ITLsE8SgM as well as this one https://www.youtube.com/watch?v=ng2o98k983k developed by [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g).

 ### First, let's import our packages!